 43.4.1 Concepts

 Healthcare providers utilize many different sets of data to carry out treatment, billing, and other related operations.
 This information may include patient demographics, contacts, insurance information, dietary requirements, general clinical information, and sensitive clinical information.
 This information may be published as independent documents, e.g., by means of the Document Sharing profiles.
 When using these profiles, each document has a clearly defined set of metadata attributes including coded values denoting the document type, the medical specialty involved, and one or more sensitivity labels (i.e., confidentialityCodes).
-Healthcare providers also have attributes, such as a functional role, the organization that they work for, which Affinity Domain they belong to, etc.; the Profile defines one set of such attributes.
+Healthcare providers also have attributes, such as a functional role, the organization that they work for, which Affinity Domain they belong to, etc.; the Cross-Enterprise User Assertion (XUA) Profile defines one set of such attributes.

 This profile enables attribute-based security at the document level using the Document Sharing metadata.
 Documents and accessing providers each have a set of attributes that are clearly defined when using Document Sharing profiles and XUA.
 Attribute-based security arrives at an access decision (i.e., whether a specific user is authorized to access a specific document) by using a set of rules that compare attributes to each other or against value constraints.
 To understand attribute-based security conceptually, the specific values, and who determines them, is not critical.